 The Settings app on Windows 11 lets you view all the cameras connected to your computer.
 Besides configuring and troubleshooting, you can also disable your PC’s camera via the Settings app.
 Here’s how.

-Step 3: Under Connected cameras, you’ll see the available cameras.
+Step 3: Under Connected cameras, you’ll see all the available cameras.
 Select the camera you want to disable.

 Step 4: Click the Disable button at the bottom.